 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company did not have any cash equivalents as of March 4, 2021.
+The Company did not have any cash equivalents as of March 31, 2021 and December 31, 2020.

-Cash Held in Trust Account
+Investments Held in Trust Account

-At March 4, 2021, the assets held in the Trust Account were held in cash.
+At March 31, 2021, the assets held in the Trust Account were held in money market funds, which are invested in U.S. Treasury securities.